-Make sure all your prized possessions are protected if things go wrong.
+Make sure all your prized possessions are protected by your home insurance.

 Whether you own your home or you’re renting, personal property insurance provides crucial financial protection for all your most treasured possessions.
 But to be fully protected, you’ll want to keep an inventory of what you own and how much it’s worth.